scottcarr/beagle/rebuildI2C.md

     BBMASK = "meta-ti/recipes-misc"

+Add the folliwing line to poky/meta/recipes-exteneded/images/core-image-lsb-sdk

+    IMAGE_INSTALL += "git vim"
+    # you can add more packages to IMAGE_INSTALL if you want

+It should look like:
+    DESCRIPTION = "Basic image without X support suitable for Linux Standard Base \
+    (LSB) implementations.
+It includes the full meta-toolchain, plus development \
+    headers and libraries to form a standalone SDK."

+    IMAGE_FEATURES += "splash tools-sdk dev-pkgs ssh-server-openssh \
+        tools-debug tools-profile tools-testapps debug-tweaks"

+    IMAGE_INSTALL = "\
+        ${CORE_IMAGE_BASE_INSTALL} \
+        packagegroup-core-basic \
+        packagegroup-core-lsb \
+        kernel-dev \
+        "

+    IMAGE_INSTALL += "git"

+    inherit core-image

 Note: it says you need to do that BBMASK in meta-ti/README, so that's why we do it.